ralphboadi/ralphboadi/README.md

 ## Customer Segmentation Analysis (SQL + Power BI)/ Project 001a
 This project focuses on segmenting customers using the Superstore dataset to uncover key patterns and high-value groups.
 The aim is to support targeted marketing, improve customer retention, and drive profitability through data-driven insights.

-## 📌 About the Project

-This project applies customer segmentation techniques to retail data using SQL and Power BI.
-By grouping customers based on total sales, profit, and order behavior, we uncover high-value segments that can help drive focused business strategies.

 ## 🧠 Segmentation Logic